 The seven natural healing herbs listed in this article have a wide range of physical and mental benefits.
 They are a sampling of popular, well-researched medicinal herbs that belong in your home remedy kit.
-These herbs are available in a variety of forms-teas, tinctures, powders, cut and dried, essential oils, and sometimes even fresh.
+These herbs are available in a variety of forms: teas, tinctures, powders, cut and dried, essential oils, and sometimes even fresh.
 You can find them as singles or part of a blend.

-If you are lucky, some of these herbs may grow near you.
-Even city yards are home to the magnificent dandelion and other herbs.
+If you are lucky, some of these healing herbs may grow near you.
+Even city yards are home to the magnificent dandelion and other plants.
 Get to know your local natural healing herbs.
 Find them in your yard, parks and fields.
 Look at them, smell them, taste them.
 Read about them from multiple sources.
 Search for the plant name plus herbal profile for in-depth information about how they are used, who should not use them, and possible interactions with medication.

 "The difference between a flower and a weed is a judgment."
 Author Unknown